 - You are under 21, unmarried, and have been abused by your U.S. citizen/permanent resident parent

 At Youngblood & Associates, we understand that domestic violence is a serious situation that needs to be handled with sensitivity and discretion.
-We will carefully work with you to:
+Our experienced legal team will carefully work with you to determine if you are eligible to self-petition for an immigrant visa.
+Once your eligibility is determined, we will assist you in correctly completing all appropriate forms and gathering all required supporting documentation, ensuring that your safety and confidentiality is a priority throughout the process.

 Not sure what you need?